technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 06/Lab06.md

 **Objectives:**

-In this lab, you will learn to use Microsoft Copilot within **Microsoft 365 Pages** to
+In this lab, you will use Microsoft Copilot within **Microsoft 365 Apps** to

-- Interact with Copilot to generate and edit content.
+- Generate and edit content.
 - Refine and enhance generated content using **Microsoft 365 Pages** features.
 - Share and collaborate on **Microsoft 365 Pages** with a team for seamless productivity.
 - Re-access and manage pages from the Pages module in **Microsoft 365**.

 **Scenario**: You are part of Fabrikam's IT consulting team.
 Trey